lmmfoy/Bookshelf/README.md

 ### Book Search

 Users can search for books by author, title, or ISBN from their dashboard.
-This will bring them to the dedicated search page.
+If they know the ISBN of the book they wish to find they will be navigated to the book's specific page.
+If they search by author or title they will be navigate to a search page displaying the results.

 <hr width="1">